 Goodwill is tested for impairment at least annually and whenever events or changes in circumstances indicate that the carrying amounts may not be recoverable at the cash generating unit ("CGU") or group of CGUs level.
-The Company allocates goodwill to CGUs or groups of CGUs for impairment testing at the lowest level within the entity where the goodwill is monitored for internal management purposes.
-The allocation is made to those CGUs or groups of CGUs that are expected to benefit from the business combination in which the goodwill arose.
+The Company allocates goodwill to CGUs or group of CGUs for impairment testing at the lowest level within the entity where the goodwill is monitored for internal management purposes.
+The allocation is made to those CGUs or group of CGUs that are expected to benefit from the business combination in which the goodwill arose.
 Any potential impairment of goodwill is identified by comparing the recoverable amount with the carrying value of a CGU or group of CGUs.
 Goodwill is reduced by the amount of deficiency, if any.
-If the deficiency exceeds the carrying amount of goodwill, the carrying values of the remaining assets in the CGU or group of CGUs are subject to being reduced by the excess on a pro-rata basis.
+If the deficiency exceeds the carrying amount of goodwill, the carrying values of the remaining assets in the CGU or group of CGUs are subject to being reduced by the remaining deficiency on a pro-rata basis.

-The recoverable amount of a CGU is the higher of the estimated fair value less costs to sell or the value-in-use of the CGU.
-In assessing value-in-use, estimated future cash flows are discounted using a pre-tax discount rate that reflects current market assessments of the time value of money and the risks specific to the CGU.
-In some cases, the most recent detailed calculation made in a prior period of the recoverable amount of a CGU is used in the testing of impairment of goodwill in the current period.
-This is the case only if there are no significant changes to the CGU, the likelihood of impairment is remote based on the analysis of current events and circumstances, and the most recently calculated recoverable amount substantially exceeds the current carrying amount of the CGU.
+The recoverable amount of a CGU or group of CGUs is the higher of the estimated fair value less costs to sell or the value-in-use of the CGU or group of CGUs.
+In assessing value-in-use, estimated future cash flows are discounted using a pre-tax discount rate that reflects current market assessments of the time value of money and the risks specific to the CGU or group of CGUs.
+In some cases, the most recent detailed calculation made in a prior period of a recoverable amount is used in the current period impairment testing.
+This is the case only if there are no significant changes to the CGU or group of CGUs, the likelihood of impairment is remote based on the analysis of current events and circumstances, and the most recently calculated recoverable amount substantially exceeded the current carrying amount of the CGU or group of CGUs.

-Intangible assets with indefinite useful lives include the John Hancock brand name, certain investment management contracts and agricultural water rights.
+Intangible assets with indefinite useful lives include the John Hancock brand name, certain investment management contracts and certain agricultural water rights.
 The indefinite useful life assessment for the John Hancock brand name is based on the brand name being protected by indefinitely renewable trademarks in markets where branded products are sold, and for certain investment management contracts based on the ability to renew these contracts indefinitely.
 In addition, there are no legal, regulatory or contractual provisions that limit the useful lives of these intangible assets.
+Certain agricultural water rights are held in perpetuity.
 An intangible asset with an indefinite useful life is not amortized but is subject to an annual impairment test which is performed more frequently if an indication that it is not recoverable arises.

 Intangible assets with finite useful lives include acquired distribution networks, customer relationships, capitalized software, and certain investment management contracts and other contractual rights.
 Distribution networks, customer relationships, and other finite life intangible assets are amortized over their estimated useful lives, six to 68 years, either based on straight-line or in relation to other asset consumption metrics.
 Software intangible assets are amortized on a straight-line basis over their estimated useful lives of three to 10 years.
 Finite life intangible assets are assessed for indicators of impairment at each reporting period.
-If any indication of impairment arises, these assets are tested for impairment.
+If indications of impairment arises, these assets are tested for impairment.